ROCm/HIP/README.md

     * **amd_detail/**** , **nvidia_detail/**** : Implementation details for specific platforms.
 HIP applications should not include these files directly.

 * **bin**: Tools and scripts to help with hip porting
-    * **hipify-perl** : Script based tool to convert CUDA code to portable CPP.
-Converts CUDA APIs and kernel builtins.
     * **hipcc** : Compiler driver that can be used to replace nvcc in existing CUDA code. hipcc will call nvcc or HIP-Clang depending on platform and include appropriate platform-specific headers and libraries.
     * **hipconfig** : Print HIP configuration (HIP_PATH, HIP_PLATFORM, HIP_COMPILER, HIP_RUNTIME, CXX config flags, etc.)
-    * **hipexamine-perl.sh** : Script to scan the directory, find all code, and report statistics on how much can be ported with HIP (and identify likely features not yet supported).
-    * **hipconvertinplace-perl.sh** : Script to scan the directory, find all code, and convert the found CUDA code to HIP reporting all unconverted things.

 * **doc**: Documentation - markdown and doxygen info.